 One of the most pertinent questions in risk management has been: How much do you stand to lose, over a certain period and with a certain probability?
 The most common answer is Value at Risk (VaR), a risk measure that expresses itself as one number.
 What is that number and what does it stand for?

 In order to interpret this number we first have to assume that:

 - Everything assumed in the (VaR) calculations/process is true

 - The future follows the past and whatever risk you are analyzing only exists for the specified (certain) period

-If you are reasonably comfortable with all of the above then the one number to your question is Value at Risk or VaR for short: A worst case loss with limits on time period and probability.
+If you are reasonably comfortable with these assumptions then the one number to answer your question is Value at Risk.
+Or VaR for short.
+VaR is a worst case loss with limits on the time period and probability.

 Value at Risk (VaR) has been around for quite some time now.
-However the effectiveness of the concept has been the subject of persistent debate.
-Like all tool, its efficacy depends on how the tool is put to use.
+However, the effectiveness of the concept has been the subject of persistent debate.
+Like all tools, the efficacy of VaR is in its use.
 Some of the key issues raised in current literature about VaR are: